From My Heart

 Thank you.
 I love you.

-May we each take what is ours to repair.
+May each of us take what is ours to repair.

 To My Sons